-For more than 30 years, Jones has created work for the public domain in partnership with Andrew Ginzel, including commissions in Boulder, Chicago, Hoboken, Milwaukee, Orlando, Portland, and Philadelphia; the airports of Tampa and Kansas City; as well as several works for the City of New York – Mnemonics for Stuyvesant High School and Encyclic for PS 102, Metronome for Union Square (under the auspices of the Public Art Fund and the Municipal Art Society), and Oculus for the Metropolitan Transit Authority at the World Trade Center/Chambers Street Subway Station.
-Their installations have been created for a wide range of museums and non-profit venues internationally, including the Solomon R. Guggenheim Museum, the Kunsthalle in Basel and the Whitney Museum at Phillip Morris.
-Jones and Ginzel have collaborated with numerous other artists, such as Merce Cunningham, Edmund Campion and Chandralekha.
+Jones has created numerous works for the public domain in partnership with Andrew Ginzel, notably commissions for the City of New York including Metronome for Union Square (under the auspices of the Public Art Fund and the Municipal Art Society), Oculus for the Metropolitan Transit Authority at the World Trade Center/Chambers Street Subway Station, and Mnemonics for Stuyvesant High School.
+Public projects beyond New York include Fathom in Ephriam, Utah, and Apposito at the University of Boulder, Colorado among others.
+Their temporary installations have exhibited internationally at the Solomon R. Guggenheim Museum, the Kunsthalle in Basel and the Whitney Museum at Philip Morris.
+Their collaborators include Merce Cunningham, Edmund Campion and Chandralekha.

+Jones has exhibited internationally, most recently at the Museum of the City of Rome, the Venice Architecture Biennale, the Capitoline Museum in Rome, the Blue Mountain Center in upstate New York, and Lower Manhattan’s River to River Festival.
 Jones holds a BFA in Sculpture from the Rhode Island School of Design and a MFA from Yale University.
-Her work has been recognized by the Rockefeller Foundation, the American Academy in Rome, the Fulbright Commission, the Pollock Krasner Foundation, the Louis Comfort Tiffany Foundation, the American Center in Paris, the New York Foundation for the Arts, the New York Council on the Arts and Humanities, the Massachusetts Council on the Arts, Artists Space, Art Matters, the National Endowment for the Arts, the David W. Bermant Foundation, the New York Dance and Performance Awards, Yaddo, and the MacDowell Colony.
+She has been awarded fellowships by the Rockefeller Foundation, the American Academy in Rome, the Fulbright Commission, the Pollock Krasner Foundation, the Louis Comfort Tiffany Foundation, the American Center in Paris, the New York Foundation for the Arts, the New York Council on the Arts and Humanities, the Massachusetts Council on the Arts, Artists Space, Art Matters, the National Endowment for the Arts, the David W. Bermant Foundation, the New York Dance and Performance Awards, Yaddo, and the MacDowell Colony.